LiliumOS/rfcs/src/rfcs/0002-knums.md

 #### `fn` items

 An `fn` item defines a system function with a specified signature.
-It has an expression that represents the system function number within the subsystem it belongs to.
+It may have an expression that represents the system function number within the subsystem it belongs to.
+Functions that omit the expression are defined in userspace only.

 An `fn` item's signature contains a number of parameters (at least 0) which have a type other than `void`, `!`,  or an array type.
 Parameters also have a name which are informative to users and documentation readers.
 It also has a return type which is a type other than an array type.